-[Note1: Any additional LO/FLL/PLL could start running during LP-WUR On duration.
-The power consumption of any of those LO/FLL/PLL is captured in LP-WUR On power]
+Note1: Any additional LO/FLL/PLL could start running during LP-WUR On duration.
+The power consumption of any of those LO/FLL/PLL is captured in LP-WUR On power

 Note3: The clock error (of both RTC and LO) could be improved to be less than max ppm error of option 1,2,3,4 with clock calibation based on sync signal such as LP-SS or preamble.